aadhithbala/aadhithbala/README.md

-# Hi, My name is Aadhith
+# Hi 👋, My name is Aadhith

 An aspiring web developer diving into the world of HTML, CSS, JavaScript, and React to build awesome projects.
 I love arch and enjoy customizing my desktop to create beautiful and functional setups.

-- 🌍  I'm based in Chennai, India
+- I'm based in Chennai, India
-- 🚀  I'm currently working on [TheCatLounge](http://aadhithbala.github.io/TheCatLounge)
+- I'm currently working on [TheCatLounge](http://aadhithbala.github.io/TheCatLounge)
-- 🧠  I'm learning Javascript and React
+- I'm learning Javascript and React

 ### Tools i use